Gowanda, New York: Settlement and incorporation

 Originally called "Aldrich's Mills" after the first European-American settler, Turner Aldrich, the European-American village was settled in 1810 and began to develop.
 He and his family of three sons and three daughters traveled up Cattaraugus Creek from Connecticut, taking 707 acre of land, comprising a large portion of what is Gowanda today.
 Aldrich built a sawmill and in 1817 a gristmill.
 Records of farmers coming from a 30 mi radius for their grain to be ground are held by the historical society.
 At that time, farmers and pioneers traveled along American Indian trails through the dense forest, with their wagons being pulled by oxen.

 Jacob Taylor, a Quaker missionary from the Friends Yearly Meeting of Philadelphia, was sent in 1809 to serve the American Indians in the area.
 Taylor Hollow is named for him.
 In 1811, he built, owned, and operated a sawmill and gristmill.
 Other missionaries accompanied Taylor, and though they called themselves a "family," they were not related.

 The village later adopted the name "Lodi", though there was confusion in mail delivery due to "Lodi" in Seneca County, New York (the post office officially used the name "West Lodi" for what is now Gowanda to distinguish the two).
 When the village was incorporated, it dropped that name, although the post office retained the name "Persia."
-The Seneca in the area had once identified this place as Juc-Gowanda, meaning "a valley among the hills".
+The Seneca in the area knew this place as Dzogöwödih, "on the other side of the ridge", or Juc-Gowanda, meaning "a valley among the hills".
 The settlers adopted the name "Gowanda" for the village.
 It was first incorporated in 1848, and was re-incorporated in 1878 under a new state regulation.
 At the latter time, the village extended its territory to annex the nearby hamlet of Hidi.